languagepals/languagepals.github.io/index.md

 ![](signInPage.png)

-If this is the first time a user is Loging into the app then they can select the sign-up option from the Login dropdown at the landing page navbar.
+If this is the first time a user is Logging into the app then they can select the sign-up option from the Login dropdown at the landing page navbar.
 They will be take to Sign-up page where they enter their information for the app:
 ![](signUpPage.png)

 Once the user is logged in they can access the List-Pals page by clicking on the List-Pals button in the Nav-Bar.
 This page lists all the users of the app with their description, image, e-mail, and languages: